wireless90/ProcessInjector.NET/README.md

     + [BaseAddress](#baseaddress)
   * [Code Example](#code-example-1)

-# Overview of  PROCESS HOLLOWING (A.K.A PROCESS REPLACEMENT AND RUNPE)
+# Overview of  Process Hollowing aka (Process Replacement/RunPE)

 Instead of injecting code into a host program (e.g., DLL injection), malware can perform a technique known as process hollowing.
 Process hollowing occurs when a malware unmaps (hollows out) the legitimate code from memory of the target process, and overwrites the memory space of the target process (e.g., svchost.exe) with a malicious executable.